 Someone on starboard tack may call 'hold your course' which means that he is happy to avoid you.
 He's probably doing this for some fiendish tactical reason; you can tack if you want to, just as long as you give him room.
 'Hold your course' is also used by someone on port tack to advise that he's seen you and will avoid you.
 In class races, don't make life unnecessarily difficult for boats in another class as you aren't really racing them; defend your own position by all means, but if you are having one of those days don't wreck a battle at the front of another fleet.

 The standard at IBRSC is pretty high and you really needn't worry about getting in the way of the leaders, they'll be off to the horizon.
-Don't worry about counting laps, just concentrate on following the correct course and keep going until you pass 'F' and hear a signal from the race box.
+Don't worry about counting laps, just concentrate on following the correct course and keep going until you pass the committe baot and hear a single sound from the hooter.
 You have then finished - give 'em a wave!

-If you are sure you have finished, but you didn't hear a hoot, this means that you have either missed a mark or didn't put your card in.
+If you are sure you have finished, but you didn't hear a hoot, this means that you have either missed a mark or were over the line at the start and didn't come back.
 Either way, your result doesn't count, sorry.

-Important - don't cross the finish line again on your way back to your pontoon, this will get you disqualified unless you make a donation to the lifeboats.
+Important - don't cross the finish line again on your way back to your pontoon, this will get you disqualified.
 This rule is to keep the finish line clear for those still racing.
 On your way back, keep clear of those still locked in combat.